 Our partner Lower Schools are a supportive and welcome contact.
-Liaison takes place via the Head, Deputy Head, Key Stage 2 Leader, Assistant Head of Year and the SENDCo/Assistant SENDCo.
+Liaison takes place via the Head, Deputy Head, Head of Year and the SENDCo/Assistant SENDCo.
 An induction programme for Year Four students coming to school operates in order to establish a welcoming environment.
 The SENDCo attends the last review in the Lower School for students with an EHC Plan when this is possible.
 Additional meetings are set up so that the SENDCo or Assistant SENDCo can visit the Lower School to see the child in an environment that is familiar to them.

-Liaison takes place with the Upper School via the Head, The Deputy Head, the Head of KS3, Assistant Head of Year and the SENDCo/Assistant SENDCo.
+Liaison takes place with the Upper School via the Head, The Deputy Head, Head of Year and the SENDCo/Assistant SENDCo.
 The procedure for the passing on of SEND information is well established.
 Regular meetings are held throughout the year between the SENDCo's to ensure up to date procedures are shared and transition arrangements are in place well in advance of the move to Upper School.

-Liaison with schools in our phase takes place via the SENDCos who are involved in extensive two-way information sharing to ensure adequate information is available regarding any individual student and their particular needs.
+Liaison with schools in our phase takes place via the SENDCos who are involved in extensive twoway information sharing to ensure adequate information is available regarding any individual student and their particular needs.